AngieD8615/PuppyRescue/README.md

 ## Running

-Open the file `dist/index.html` in your browser
+`npm start` Then open localhost:3100 in your browser

 ## Credits